greyscriptdg/PulseBoard_FlutterUI_HealthVitalsDashboard/README.md

 ## 🙌 Acknowledgements

-Crafted with care by GreyScript Technologies (mention required) If you use this project, drop us a ⭐ or tag us on LinkedIn/Twitter — we'd love to see what you build!
+If you use this project, drop us a ⭐ or tag us on LinkedIn/Twitter — we'd love to see what you build!

 ## 🤝 Contributing